Jencreate/DATA201SJM/Team_Diary.md

 - Attempted to fix github issues regarding merging repositories.
 - Compared hydrostations and the river flows of the rivers they reside on.

+#### Entry (10/10/21) - Jensen
+- Identified the coordinates of each appropriate hydrostation and created a tibble containing this data.

 #### Entry (13/10/21) - Matt
 - Used Jensens hydrostation data to figure out which rivers/lakes they are on and for each, what data i can find on the aquarius portal